microsoft/microcode/docs/manual.md

 -   Arrow keys for D-pad
 -   Space bar for A button
 -   Backscape for B button
+-   Copy the URL to share your program.

 <iframe class="editor" src="https://microsoft.github.io/microcode?nofooter=1&embed=1" />